bscriver123/market-neutral-provider/README.md

    ```shell
    python -m market_router.scripts.register
    ```
    This command registers a new user with the Market router API.
-If a `MARKET_ROUTER_API_KEY` exists (indicating prior registration), this script is unnecessary.
+If `MARKET_ROUTER_API_KEY` exists (indicating prior registration), this script is unnecessary.

 2. **Create API Key Script**
    ```shell